ringtailsoftware/commy/README.md

 It tells you how to quit.

 Commy does what I use GNU `screen` for, but it's better in two important respects.
-First, it is slightly smaller; and secondly it has the words "ctrl-a and quit" inscribed in large friendly letters on its cover.
+First, it is slightly smaller; and secondly it has the words "ctrl-b and quit" inscribed in large friendly letters on its cover.

 # Help text